 Chicken rice in Singapore can be found easily in just about any hawker centre, food court, coffee shop or restaurant.
 But, like much of Singapore’s food, not all chicken rice is made equal.

 Start with our rundown of the best chicken rice in Singapore.
 Expect long queues of locals at many of these.
+Or join our Singapore food tour to get to grips with the city's culinary scene.

 1 Kadayanallur Street